facebook/openzl/doc/mkdocs/doc/sddl/best-practices.md

 ## Design for Format Evolution

-Include version information from the start:
+Include and track version information when available:

 ```sddl
 Record MyFormat() = {